cmolinaord/mase/README.md

 ## Computational Engineering
-This course has the purpouse of forming the students in the computational methods used in Aerospace Engineering to solve problems related with Fluid Dynamics, Heat & Mass tranfer and Estructural Stress.
+This course has the purpouse of forming the students in the computational methods used in Aerospace Engineering to solve problems related with Fluid Dynamics, Heat & Mass tranfer and Structural Stress.

 ## Aerospace Laboratories
 This subject consist in a series o experimental sessions about aerospace topics.
 In particular, the practices will be the next: